Table of Contents

 Bargad or Vat-Vriksha is a sacred tree in Hinduism.
 In India, women offer prayer to this holy tree on occasion of Vat-Savitri.
 Vat symbolises all three gods of Hinduism.
 Lord Bramha is the roots, Lord Vishnu is the bark and Lord Shiva is the branches.
 It is believed goddess Lakshmi visits this tree on Sundays.
-All across country, everyone recognizes and worships this holy tree.
+All across country, everyone recognises and worships this holy tree.

 This is large shade giving tree and in older times Banias or Hindu merchants used to do worship and business under the tree so British called it ‘the Banyan tree’.